davidklaing/davidklaing.github.io/pages/notes.md

 - path: tooltip_to-go-viral-go-to-all-that-trouble.js
 ---

+* <a id="professional-development-in-data-science" class="internal-link" href="/professional-development-in-data-science/">Professional development in data science</a>
 * <a id="to-go-viral-go-to-all-that-trouble" class="internal-link" href="/to-go-viral-go-to-all-that-trouble/">To go viral, go to all that trouble</a>
 * <a id="favourite-questions" class="internal-link" href="/favourite-questions/">Favourite questions</a>
 * <a id="striving-play" class="internal-link" href="/striving-play/">Striving play</a>